nicoleleft/calculator-react/README.md

-# calculator-react
+# Stack Visualizer
-a simple calculator application built using react
+a simple stack visualizer application built using react